datacarpentry/stata-economics/_episodes/02-data-quality.md

 ![Broken column]({{ "/img/csv-newline.png" | relative_url }})

 `"Central Bureau of Statistics and Central Bank of Aruba ; Source of population estimates: UN Population Division's World Population Prospects 2019 PROVISIONAL estimates.
 Not for circulation.
 Subject to change.
 Mining is included in agriculture\n
-Electricty and gas includes manufactures of refined petroleoum products"`
+Electricty and gas includes manufactures of refined petroleum products"`

 FIXME: multiple lines instead of line break